svioletg/viMusBot/README.md

 ## Setting up: Spotify API

 You'll need to supply an API "client ID" and "client secret" in order for Spotify-related functions to work.
-The process is fairly simple, and you'll only need a Spotify account — this does **not** require a Spotify Premium subscription.
+You will need a Spotify account, but you will **not** need a Spotify Premium subscription.

 1. Start by going to your [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard).
 Once you're logged in and at this page, you should see a blue "**Create app**" button, which you should click.
 2. Fill in the Name and Description fields with whatever you want; the "Website" field can be left blank.
 The Redirect URI field is required, although it will not actually be used by the bot, so you can just enter `localhost`.